e-left/advanced_computer_architecture_lab2/README.md

 |run9|0.06042|
 |run10|0.0791|

-Άρα καλύτερη επιλογή για όλα run 1 κυρίως λόγω πολύ χαμηλού κόστους και καλού cpi, παρόλο που οι άλλες δοκιμές έχουν περισσότερη cache memory δεν έχουν καλύτερο cpi.
+So best choice for all run 1 mainly because of very low cost and good cpi, although the other tests have more cache memory they don't have better cpi.
 # Bibliography
 <https://www.gatevidyalay.com/cache-line-cache-line-size-cache-memory/>